-The buyer’s attention is in particular drawn to the provisions of clause 10.4.
+The Buyer’s attention is in particular drawn to the provisions of clause 11.4.

 Buyer: the person, firm or company who purchases the Goods from the Company.

-Company: Valentine Equipment Limited a company registered in England and Wales with company number 589763 whose registered office is situated at 4 Trafford Road, Reading, Berkshire, RG1 8JS.
+Company: the company referred to in any order acknowledgement issued to the Buyer as described in clause 2.5, being either Valentine Equipment Limited (a company registered in England and Wales with company number 589763) or Cuisine Equipment Limited (a company registered in England and Wales with company number 07918778) both of whose registered offices are situated at 4 Trafford Road, Reading, Berkshire, RG1 8JS).

 Contract: any contract between the Company and the Buyer for the sale and purchase of the Goods, incorporating these conditions.